 - Ventricular tachycardia

 Ventricular tachycardia originates in the lower chambers of the heart, or ventricles, and can be serious.
 As with SVT, with ventricular tachycardia, the electrical impulse that regulates the heart rate misfires, causing a fast rhythm.
 This often occurs in people who already have a heart condition, such as cardiomyopathy, or weakened heart muscles.
 It can also be caused by some medications and illegal substances, like cocaine.
 Depending on the cause, ventricular tachycardia may be treated with medication or surgery.

 Is atrial fibrillation the same as tachycardia?

 Atrial fibrillation, or A-fib, is sometimes called a type of tachycardia.
 What distinguishes it (and other kinds of fibrillation) is that not only is the speed of your pulse altered, its rhythm is, too.
-So instead of beating steadily, the heart beats irregularly.
-The American Heart Association estimates that 2.7 million Americans are living with this common heart rhythm disorder.
+So, instead of beating steadily, the heart beats irregularly.
+The American Heart Association estimates that at least 2.7 million Americans are living with this common heart rhythm disorder.

 A-fib can lead to blood clots that may increase your risk of stroke; it’s also associated with a higher chance of developing heart failure.
 Those who have existing heart disease, high blood pressure, diabetes or hyperthyroidism or are obese or heavy alcohol users are more likely to develop A-fib.
 Lifestyle changes, medications, blood thinners, weight loss and surgery can help to manage this type of heart palpitations.